snd/url-pattern/README.md

 ```

 [lib/url-pattern.js](lib/url-pattern.js) supports [AMD](http://requirejs.org/docs/whyamd.html).
-if [AMD](http://requirejs.org/docs/whyamd.html) is not available it sets the global variable `UrlPattern`.
+when used in the browser and [AMD](http://requirejs.org/docs/whyamd.html) is not available it sets the global variable `UrlPattern`.

 ``` javascript
 > var pattern = new UrlPattern('/api/users/:id');